-This analysis obtained using an isotropic recursive filter is actually much better than that obtained using an explicit isotropic Gaussian filter (c.f., Fig. 7 in LX06).
-All parameter configurations are the same as experiment SNF in LX06 except for the geometric de-correlation scale L_r , which was set to 3 grid intervals that was found to be optimal for that case.
+This analysis obtained using an isotropic recursive filter is actually much better than that obtained using an explicit isotropic Gaussian filter (cf. Fig. 7 in LX06).
+All parameter configurations are the same as experiment SNF in LX06 except for the geometric decorrelation scale $L_r$ that was set to three grid intervals, which was found to be optimal for that case.
 In the case of explicit filtering, the correlation had to be cut off at a certain distance to keep the computational cost manageable.
-This action actually destroys the exact positive definiteness of the background error covariance1 although the effect is usually small.
-In the case of the recursive filter, no cut-off radius is necessary so that the positive definite property can be preserved.
+This action actually destroys the exact positive definiteness of the background error covariance although the effect is usually small.
+In the case of the recursive filter, no cutoff radius is necessary so that the positive definite property can be preserved.
 In addition, the recursive filter does have the important advantage of being much more computationally efficient than the explicit filter.